 If you break a tooth, it's important to avoid hard foods and cover the sharp edges of the remaining tooth with dental wax or chewing gum to prevent gum damage and soreness of the cheeks and tongue.

 - Gather the broken pieces and place them in a clean, dry container for transport to the dentist.

 - Rinse the remaining tooth with warm water to remove dirt and debris.

 - If an injury broke the tooth, place a cold compress on the area to help prevent swelling.

 - Call your dentist to arrange an appointment.
 If you can see yellow dentin or red, exposed pulp, see a dentist immediately.

 The correct treatment for a broken tooth depends on the extent of the damage.
-Dental pulp that is infected with bacteria dies over time.
+The dental pulp that is infected with bacteria will die over time.
 It must be removed and replaced with a plastic filling in a root canal procedure.
-Dentists sometimes wait to see if the pulp is infected, in which case a temporary crown may be placed over the broken tooth.
-If the pulp is not infected but the tooth is missing a large chip, a crown will restore the tooth's cosmetic appearance.
-Usually the tooth can be repaired when only a small chip is lost.
-If you’re trying to care for a crown or repaired tooth, regular flossing and brushing with a toothpaste such as Colgate Total® Clean Mint, in which its fluoride formula strengthens teeth to help prevent cavities is recommended.
+Dental professionals sometimes wait to see if the nerve of the tooth is dying, in which case a temporary crown may be placed over the broken tooth.
+If the pulp is not infected, but the tooth is missing a large chip, a crown will restore the tooth's cosmetic appearance.
+Usually, the tooth can be repaired when only a small chip is lost.

-Precautionary measures such as sport mouthguards help prevent broken teeth, but sometimes accidents still happen.
-When a tooth breaks, following a few simple steps can help dentists provide the best possible treatment.
+Preventive measures such as avoiding chewing on ice cubes and hard candies, wearing a mouthguard if you grind your teeth, and sports mouthguards can help prevent broken teeth, but accidents still happen.
+Following a few simple steps can help dental professionals provide the best possible treatment when a tooth breaks.
 Eventually, they will restore your smile.